-If an organization wants to keep the total control over each individual’s access control, the type of Access control system they go for is Discretionary Access Control.
-The head of the organization can decide and modify each time whom he wants to grant the access to.
+If an organization wants to keep total control over each individual’s access control, the type of Access control system they go for is Discretionary Access Control.
+The head of the organization can decide and modify each time to whom he wants to grant access.

 3. Role-Based Access Control:

-This is one of the widely used and most in demand system in current business world, it is also used widely in households.
-This is fully system administrator based which means that the amount of access given shall be decided by it and also it will be based on the person’s position in company and amount of job responsibility handled by the person.
+This is one of the widely used and most in-demand systems in the current business world, it is also used widely in households.
+This is fully system administrator based which means that the amount of access given shall be decided by it and also it will be based on the person’s position in the company and the amount of job responsibility handled by the person.